 - When joined with other proofs for God’s existence (cosmological, ontological moral, etc) the design argument raises the probability of the existence of God.
 This is Swinburne’s cumulative argument.

-Weaknesses of the design argument (you should learn David Hume's criticisms)
+Weaknesses of the teleological (design) argument – you should learn David Hume’s criticisms

 “To advance to absolute totality by the empirical road is utterly impossible.
 None the less this is what is attempted in the physico-theological proof.”
 (Kant).